Why Does the Moon Glow? Find out Now

 Quarter Moon by Karl Perera

 The moon is a beautiful thing.
-I know that since I got my telescope just over a year ago, it was one of my main targets for photography and still is.
-It is a familiar yet mysterious object and when it is out in its glory, man, is it bright?
+I know that since I got my telescope just over a year ago, it has been one of my main targets for photography and still is.
+It is a familiar yet mysterious object, and when it is out in its glory, man, is it bright?
+But why is the moon so bright?
+We’ll be looking at these questions here, so keep reading.

-Check out this page to find out more about the telescope I bought and how much you’ll need to spend on a telescope that will enable you to observe and photograph the Moon.
+Find out more about the telescope I bought and how much you’ll need to spend on a telescope that will enable you to observe and photograph the moon.

-One thing that man has marveled at for millennia is the stunning glow that comes from the moon.
-Why is it so bright and why does the moon glow so much?
-Oh, and the answers are nothing to do with cheese πŸ™‚
+One thing that man has marvelled at for millennia is the stunning glow that comes from the moon.
+Why is the moon so bright, and what causes this?
+The answer has nothing to do with cheese 🙂

 There are many other theories to answer the question “Why does the Moon glow?” and none of them have been proven.
 The most popular theory is that it is because of the solar wind that hits the surface of the moon and then bounces back.

-The light bouncing off of Earth lights up the Moon and these reflected light waves scatter in all directions.
-These light waves reflect off Earth’s atmosphere and bounce back to Earth, where they can be seen as moonlight.
-Light waves coming directly from the Sun also reflect off the moon’s surface.
+The light bouncing off the earth lights up the moon, and these reflected light waves scatter in all directions.
+These light waves reflect off of Earth’s atmosphere and bounce back to Earth, where they can be seen as moonlight.
+Light waves coming directly from the sun also reflect off the moon’s surface.

-Why moon does not have its own light
+Why does the moon not have its own light?

 The moon is not a light source and does not emit light.
-If it did it would need an internal energy source like a star or other astronomical object has.
+If it did, it would need an internal energy source like a star or other astronomical object.
 The moon is made of rock.
 The reflection of this light is what we see as the illuminated face of the moon.

 How Bright is the Moon?

-Also when the moon is full the sunlight hits the moon straight on and this increases the brightness we see.
-The brightness of a full moon is -13 magnitude, which means the Moon glows very brightly indeed!
+Also, when the moon is full, sunlight hits the moon straight on, which increases the brightness we see.
+The brightness of a full moon is -13 magnitude, which means the moon glows very brightly indeed!
 When the moon is only a quarter illuminated, however, it is about six times less bright than a full moon because of the angle at which the sunlight hits the face of the moon.

 Personally, I have looked at the moon through a telescope and found it dazzling, so much so that I had to place a moon glow filter in the eyepiece of my telescope to make it easier to observe the moon.
 This is particularly the case on the full moon.